gordlea/home-assistant-addons/README.md

-# Example Home Assistant add-on repository
+# Home Assistant add-on repository

 This is a collection of addons that I have written and found useful.